PixNyb/authentication-proxy/README.md

 | \_USER_URL      | The URL to the OIDC provider's user endpoint           |         |
 | \_CLIENT_ID     | The client ID for the OIDC provider                    |         |
 | \_CLIENT_SECRET | The client secret for the OIDC provider                |         |

+## Contributing

+Contributions are welcome, please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information.